michalkotlinski/www/md/faq.md

 ### How can the DAO protect its funds from ether's volatility?

-The Slock DAO could enter into a hedging contract to protect its funds from ether's volatility.
+The DAO could enter into a hedging contract to protect its funds from ether's volatility.
 This contract would be provided by the service provider as part of a new offer.

 ### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?

 Because we believe DAOs are the future of how businesses will be structured.
 A DAO will provide much greater security and transparency than a traditional presale as investors will stay in control of the funds even after the presale has ended.
-DAOs also bring about open governance by allowing any Slock token holder to vote on all major business decisions.
+DAOs also bring about open governance by allowing any DAO token holder to vote on all major business decisions.

 ### How often can the DAO change service provider?